erroronline1/caro/readme.md

 Defined authorized users (e.g. *purchase assistant*) can edit the alias definition of products to disburden purchase and enhance identification of products with company customs.

-Vendors can be enriched with certificate files.
+Vendors are supposed to be evaluated.
+A document with the *Vendor evaluation*-context is required for this.
+The evaluation is part of the vendor view in edit mode by default.
+Here certificate files can be added too.
 The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.
 The edit view for vendors allows for selecting [text recommendations](#text-recommendations).
 If these are set up properly, prepared values can be imported easily.
 Small vendor portfolios may be edited within the application primarily or at least initially.
 Article-lists can be exported as well as the import filter.
 Latter [will be generated](#default-filter-on-export) if not defined.
 > Generated filters will not work on original pricelists, exported pricelists will not work with custom filter rules!